 If a man is experiencing any of these symptoms, it is worth getting his prostate checked out as bladder infection can be linked to enlarged prostate or BPH.

 The most common type of treatment for chronic bladder infections is antibiotics, such as Nitrofurantoin or Trimethoprim.
 The family GP will ask the patient to take a urine test before prescribing the most suitable antibiotics.
-The course of medication is usually 5 days or so.
-In some cases, doctors prescribe long-term antibiotic treatment at a lower dose in order to prevent the infection from recurring.
+The course of medication is usually five days or so.
+In some cases, doctors prescribe long-term antibiotic treatment at a lower dose to prevent the infection from recurring.
 Some patients need to take these antibiotics from 6 months to 2 years.

 Although there is no evidence that lifestyle changes can actually help prevent recurrent cystitis, there are still some precautions that people can take to avoid chronic bladder infections.
 Doctors have always been advising patients to drink lots of water to flush out the germs.
 Cranberry juice, in particular, is an effective remedy for cleaning the bladder and eliminating germs.
 Another tip to avoid cystitis is to wipe from front to back and wear cotton underwear.